BrentFarris/TheLastValkyrie/docs/commander-x16-video-memory.md

 STA $9F21 ; Set primary address high byte to 0
 LDA #2
 STA $9F23 ; Writing $73 to primary address ($00:$0000)

+; The following is the same as VPOKE 0,1,8

 ; Set the color to orange
 lda #1